 connected-to

-Understanding this diffeence dramatically improves ontology quality.
+Understanding this difference dramatically improves ontology quality.

 Professional ontology engineering requires hierarchy discipline.